The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Introduction

-Missing frequency channels pose a serious problem for visibility-based PS estimation.
-The Fourier transform from frequency to delay space (e.g. \citealt{Morales2004, Parsons2009}) introduces artifacts in the estimated PS, and there has been substantial work to address this problem \citep{Parsons2009, Parsons2014, Trott2016, Kern2021, Ewall-Wice2021, Kennedy2023}.
-However, as discussed in Section \ref{sec:MAPS}, this does not pose a problem if we correlate the visibilities in the frequency domain \citep{Bharadwaj2001a, Bharadwaj2005}, and then perform a Fourier transform to estimate the 21-cm PS.
+The missing channels do not pose a problem if we first correlate the visibilities in the frequency domain \citep{Bharadwaj2001a, Bharadwaj2005} to estimate the multi-frequency angular power spectrum (MAPS) $C_\ell(\Delta\nu)$, and then perform a Fourier transform along $\Delta\nu$ to estimate the 21-cm PS $P(k_\perp,k_\parallel)$.
+Even if there are many frequency channels $\nu$ missing, the estimated $C_\ell(\Delta\nu)$ does not have a missing frequency separation $\Delta\nu$.
+Therefore, in this approach, the power spectrum does not show artifacts due to the missing channels.
+The key idea is that it is not essential to compensate for the missing frequency channels, as the power spectrum can be estimated using only the available channels.
 The TGE and the TTGE both incorporate this idea. \cite{Bharadwaj2018} have used simulations to show it is possible to apply the TGE to estimate $P(k_\perp, \kpar)$ without any artifacts even when $80 \%$ of randomly chosen frequency channels are flagged.
-This TGE is also found to perform well on actual data, {\it e.g.}, \cite{Pal2020} and \cite{Elahi2024}.
+This TGE is also found to perform well on actual data \citep{Pal2020, Pal2022, Elahi2023, Elahi2023b, Elahi2024}.